 This setup can be used with great results for many objects.
 The key is making sure your object is well lit with a lot of diffused light; this will produce a suitable result for a majority of objects.

-Deck out your photo studio for under a $100 dollars with these items — a white paper backdrop, clamps, light sockets, LED light bulbs, reflector, white foam core and a tripod — to take some lovely product photos like the one pictured above.
+Deck out your photo studio for under a $100 with these items — a white paper backdrop, clamps, light sockets, LED light bulbs, reflector, white foam core and a tripod — to take some lovely product photos like the one pictured above.
+We've personally tested all of these except for the tripod (which we chose because of its good reviews on Amazon).